-f) Likelihood for intervention to stop the blowout.
+Likelihood for intervention to stop the blowout

-Safety of operations is our top priority.
-Maintaining well control always to prevent a blowout is the key focus of our operations.
+Safety of our operations is Shell's top priority.
+Maintaining well control at all times and thus preventing a blowout is the key focus of our operations.
 Our safe drilling record is based on our robust standards, conservative well design, prudent operations practices, competency of personnel, and strong HSE focus.
-Collectively, these constitute a robust system making blowouts extremely rare events.
+Collectively, these constitute a robust system that make blowouts extremely rare events.

 Intervention Devices: Notwithstanding these facts, the main scenario for recovery from a blowout event is via intervention with the BOP attached to the well.
 There are built in redundancies in the BOP system to allow activation of selected components with the intent to seal off the well bore.
-As a minimum, the Shell contracted rig fleet in the GoM will have redundancies meeting the Final Drilling Safety Rule with respect to Remotely Operated Vehicle (ROV) hot stab capabilities, a deadman system, and an autoshear system.
+As a minimum, the Shell contracted rig fleet in the GOM will have redundancies meeting NTL No. 2010-N05 (to the extent applicable) and the Drilling Safety Rule.